ToXicGlo/FiveM-Crafting/README.md

 - **Items Categorization**: Items are grouped by resource type (e.g., weapons, healing, tools.) for easier navigation.
 - **Responsive Design**: Fully responsive, ensuring the UI is optimized for different screen resolutions
 - **Interactive Elements**: Smooth animations for crafting progress tasks.

+## In production / Todo
+- **Level Required Crafts**: Unlock more unique craft recipes based on your crafting level.
+- **Notification System**: Notifications when a crafting task is completed, a new level is reached, or when new recipes become available.